-The Millennium Stadium Charitable Trust is currently accepting applications from voluntary organisations in Wales that need funding for projects that serve their local community or town.
+The Millennium Stadium Charitable Trust is currently accepting applications to its regional round from not-for-profit organisations in Wales.

 - Sport - The Trust is keen to support volunteer-based projects, particularly from ethnic minorities and people with disabilities.
 In addition, the Trust recognises the difference that coaching can make to the development of a sport and is keen to fund equipment and coaching costs if the need has been clearly identified.